The scenery_builder

 Install all the requirements:

-sudo apt-get install blender python3-pip python3-venv -y
+sudo apt-get install software-properties-common git blender python3.11 python3.11-pip python3.11-venv -y

 First, create a virtual environment and activate it: